Policy Riders: Social Insurance Substitute Rider

 - Requiring policyholders to go through the entire appeals process following any social insurance denials and/or re-apply for social insurance benefits periodically.

-When choosing a policy, it is important to weigh what you can afford in premiums now with potential future benefits.
-If you can afford a higher premium, it is often in your best interest to choose a policy without an SIS rider and with a higher base benefit.
-As we have discussed previously, there are also certain riders that you can purchase that will automatically increase your monthly benefit (and premiums) by a certain amount each year and/or allow you to apply to increase your monthly benefit in the future, without undergoing additional medical underwriting.
-Whether you are shopping for a policy, or evaluating your existing policy, you should always keep in mind that the cost of the premium is not the only consideration.
-There are other factors in play that you must consider when purchasing a policy, and the type of insurance that you purchase can have a significant impact upon your financial position if you should become disabled.
+When choosing a disability insurance policy, it is important to weigh what you can afford in premiums now with potential future benefits.
+If you can afford a higher premium, it is often in your best interest to choose a disability insurance policy without an SIS rider and with a higher base benefit.
+As we have discussed previously, there are also certain riders that you can purchase that will automatically increase your monthly disability benefit (and premiums) by a certain amount each year and/or allow you to apply to increase your monthly benefit in the future, without undergoing additional medical underwriting.
+Whether you are shopping for a disability insurance policy, or evaluating your existing policy, you should always keep in mind that the cost of the premium is not the only consideration.
+There are other factors in play that you must consider when purchasing a disability insurance policy, and the type of insurance that you purchase can have a significant impact upon your financial position if you should become disabled.